Sagar Bhatia | 01 Aug, 2024

 }

-As you can observe, the switcher will only print out the values provided to it, and will return a ‘Invalid month of the year’ when another value is input.
+As you can see, the switcher will only print out the values provided, and will return a ‘Invalid month of the year’ when another value is input.
 It happens as it was told to do so using the get() method of a dictionary.

 To implement the switch case in Python, we can also use